Adapter Advanced Settings

 Collect real-time adapter fetch history and events

-This setting lets you to decide whether to collect the real-time fetch data and events.
+This setting lets you decide whether to collect the real-time fetch data and events.

 If the adapter’s collected data is updated in very short cycles (seconds or minutes), this can affect the retention of the Adapters Fetch History.